GavinA2212/improved_interview_scheduler/README.md

     -Build available windows (apply interviewer workday and interval start constraints as we build available windows) O(n)
     -Build Interview Slots from available windows O(n)

-Individual workday contraints are computed per day to avoid DST edge cases, and overnight shifts are taken into account by creating datetime values for comparision instead of integer comparison
+Individual workday constraints are computed per day to avoid DST edge cases, and overnight shifts are taken into account by creating datetime values for comparison instead of integer comparison

 ### Set Up